Acura TSX Insurance Rates

 Rates are averaged for all Acura TSX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Acura TSX Insurance
+How to Buy the Cheapest Acura TSX Insurance

-Finding cheaper rates on Acura TSX insurance not only requires avoiding accidents and violations, but also having a positive credit history, not filing small claims, and attention to physical damage deductibles.
-Comparison shop every couple of years by getting rate quotes from direct companies, and also from local insurance agencies.
+Finding better rates on Acura TSX insurance consists of being a safe and courteous driver, having a good credit history, refrain from filing small claims, and possibly raising deductibles.
+Spend time shopping around every year by getting quotes from direct car insurance companies, and also from local insurance agencies.

-- High-risk drivers who have multiple accidents or major violations may have to pay on average $1,270 more per year for car insurance
+- High-risk drivers that have major violations or accidents may have to pay on average $1,270 more per year for auto insurance

 So, are Acuras expensive to insure?
 As you’ve learned from the previous information, many factors affect your rates for insurance on an Acura TSX.
 Where you live, your driving record and even the age of your car model all impact what you’ll pay for car insurance.